FabricMC/fabric-docs/versions/1.20.4/develop/events.md

 @[code lang=java transclude={33-33}](@/reference/1.20.4/src/main/java/com/example/docs/event/SheepShearCallback.java)

-If the listener says we have to cancel (`ActionResult.FAIL`) or fully finish (`ActionResult.SUCCESS`), the callback returns the result and finishes the loop. `ActionResult.PASS` moves on to the next listener, and in most cases should result in success if there are no more listeners registered:
+If the listener says we have to cancel (`InteractionResult.FAIL`) or fully finish (`InteractionResult.SUCCESS`), the callback returns the result and finishes the loop. `InteractionResult.PASS` moves on to the next listener, and in most cases should result in success if there are no more listeners registered:

 @[code lang=java transclude={25-30}](@/reference/1.20.4/src/main/java/com/example/docs/event/SheepShearCallback.java)

-We can add Javadoc comments to the top of callback classes to document what each `ActionResult` does.
+We can add Javadoc comments to the top of callback classes to document what each `InteractionResult` does.
 In our case, it might be:

 @[code lang=java transclude={9-16}](@/reference/1.20.4/src/main/java/com/example/docs/event/SheepShearCallback.java)